VanWrinkle/Crumbs_App/README.md

 the course PROG2052 Integration Project at NTNU Gjøvik, where previous knowledge was to be integrated into a project of our choosing.
-The application is built using a MERN stack, with the addition of Neo4j for storing social graph information, understood as relationships between users and user content, such as likes of posts, who posted what content, which users follows which users and so on.
+The application is built using a MERN stack, with the addition of Neo4j for storing social graph information, understood as relationships between users and user content, such as likes of posts, who posted what content, which users follows which users and similar relations.

 ## Purpose